-Whether you’re a grom or a bona fide shredder, soft top surfboards are a fun and convenient alternative to your typical fibreglass board – you can also ride them into the flags.
+Whether you’re a grom or a bona fide shredder, the best soft top surfboards are a fun and convenient alternative to your typical fibreglass board that you can ride all the way in.
 We recommend steering away from cheap crap and maxing out on length if you want to ride anything bigger than a shorey.
-Have a look for boards that feature FCS or Futures Fin boxes, because standard soft top fins are notoriously shit.
+Have a look for boards that feature FCS or Futures Fin boxes, because standard soft top fins are notoriously rubbish.

 Also referred to as foam surfboards, the best soft top surfboards have evolved over the years and are no longer just flimsy boards with a basic soft fin.
 These are just surfboards that aren’t covered in a hard resin, typically made from a specialised, water-resistant EPS foam covered with ethylene vinyl acetate for better protection.
 On the bottom, foam top surfboards use a hard flat sheet to help with frictionless speed when you’re out to catch surf that may be a bit more modest than what experienced surfers are used to.

 However, don’t go thinking any board with a soft foam deck is just for beginners.
 A lot of advanced surfers love using them to just have a good time on beach breaks.
 And beginners – well, these are the best boards to learn on while you work on your confidence and technique.
 This is because a soft surfboard (or ‘soft boards,’ as some people call them) will invariably offer excellent durability and stability while helping with easy paddling thanks to the lightweight body.